 High acceptance of mandatory social distancing Throughout this section, we pool respondents in both mortality conditions but restrict the sample to those who have not received the economic cost treatment.
 We find that, as of mid-April 2020, support of lockdown measures is high in the US, confirming recent evidence by Fetzer et al. (2020).
-The average preferred lockdown duration corresponds to four months and the majority of respondents would like to see stricter regulations and stricter rule enforcement in the form of higher fines for risky behavior (see Appendix Figure E.1).
+The average preferred lockdown duration corresponds to four months and the majority of respondents would like to see stricter regulations and stricter rule enforcement in the sense of higher fines for risky behavior (see Appendix Figure E.1).

 Demographics and political orientation How does individual support of social distancing measures vary with personal characteristics?
 We find political orientation to be the strongest determinant of policy preferences (Columns 1, 4 and 7 of Table 1): Democrats prefer a 24 days longer shutdown than Republicans and are a 0.5 (0.2) standard deviation more in favor of stricter measures (stricter enforcement of measures), conditional on an extensive set of demographic characteristics.
 Moreover, females favor longer and stricter interventions than males.
-In contrast, individuals age 65 or older are - perhaps surprisingly - in favor of lifting the shutdown six days earlier than the youngest age group of 18-34 year olds.
+In contrast, individuals age 65 or older are perhaps surprisingly - in favor of lifting the shutdown six days earlier than the youngest age group of 18-34 year olds.

-Personal exposure Next, we explore the role of a personal exposure to the health risks as well as to the financial impact of the crisis (Columns 2,5 and 8 of Table 1).
-As expected, having at least one risk factor for a severe Covid-19 illness in the family or having a high anticipated need for hospital care is associated with a longer preferred lockdown duration, a demand for stricter measures and stricter enforcement of existing rules.
+Personal exposure Next, we explore the role of personal exposure to the health or financial risks of the crisis (Columns 2,5 and 8 of Table 1).
+As expected, having at least one risk factor for a severe Covid-19 illness in the family or having a high anticipated need for hospital care is associated with a longer preferred lockdown duration, a demand for stricter measures and stricter rule enforcement.
 The estimated coefficients, however, are considerably smaller than the Democrat-Republican difference.
-Those with a high exposure to the economic consequences of the crisis, as measured by stock holdings and a drop in household income, prefer an earlier lifting of the shutdown, but do not differ in their demand for stricter rules or rule enforcement.
-A recently experienced pandemic-related job loss does not have additional explanatory power for individual acceptance of NPIs.
+Those with a high exposure to the economic consequences of the crisis, as measured by stock holdings or a drop in household income, prefer an earlier lifting of the shutdown, but do not differ in their demand for stricter rules or rule enforcement.
+A recently experienced job loss does not have additional explanatory power for individual support of NPIs.